bititude/meansible/docs/meansible.md

 ### Vagrant Settings
 #### Base BOX
 You have an array of Linux Distributions to choose from.
-CHoose what you want your base box to be.
+Choose what you want your base box to be.

 #### Name
-Give your base Box a name, Ya know, to make it yours
+Give your base Box a name, You know, to make it yours
 #### IP
 Give your VM instance an IP. for use with SSH, access, etc etc.
 #### MEMORY
 what amount of memory is your VM going to consume?
 We recommend an amount below half your System Memory.
 ####Shared Folder
 Which is the folder you want to sync between your VM and your Local Machine?
-### NODE JS Select how you would like to install Node.js, and which version
+###Select how you would like to install Node.js, and which version

-#### Chooose your Db
+#### Chooose your Database
 If you want to install MongoDB , Check the box.
 #### NPM GLOBAL PACKAGES
 Which packages do you want installed globally on your VM